cucumber/common/config/README.md

 You provide a configuration object, which is a simple object with default field values.
 The library overrides those values from the sources above.

-Field values can be of three types:
+Field values can be of four types:

 * boolean
 * string
 * array of strings
+* enum (Java only)

 Field values are overridden in the order of the sources above.
 Fields of string array type are either appended to or replaced, depending on the source.